-Advanced gum disease can benefit from laser dentistry.
+Advanced gum problems can benefit from laser dentistry.
 This allows us to clean out the pockets around your teeth more quickly and comfortably than with traditional approaches.
 Once your gums are cleaned out, they are allowed to heal.
-With improved oral hygiene, this can often keep gum disease at bay.
+With improved oral hygiene, this can often keep your gums healthy.

-For the most serious cases of gum disease, we may refer you to a specialist for surgery.
+For the most serious cases, we may refer you to a specialist for surgery.

 Do you think you might need gum disease treatment in Scripps Ranch?
 Please call (858) 271-1010 today for an appointment with Dr. Ramin Goshtasbi at Oasis Dental Arts today.